abedmaatalla/OpenStreetMap/README.md

-# Open Street Map
+# Initial Open Street Map Project for Android
-Offline Map for android using OSMBonusPack
+Initial android project using Offline Map using OSMBonusPack

 # How to use it